silencer1127/silencer1127.github.io/_pages/software.md

 permalink: /software/
 layout: single
 author_profile: true
-date: 2023-03-03
+date: 2023-04-16
 ---

-> 2023/03/01:
+> 2023/04/16:
-> Due to a hard drive failure, a computer upgrade and a hard drive replacement is scheduled starting on Mar.
-2. The downloading service will not be available until the repairment is completed.
-In the meanwhile, if you would like to request any software or have any questions, please send me an email.
-Thank you for your understanding!
+> The repairment is completed and the downloading service is fully back online.
+Thank you for your patience!

 Implementations of many algorithms or methods we have published will be provided here to promote [reproducibility](https://ieeexplore.ieee.org/document/4815541/){:target="reproducibility"} and productivity of brain research.
 Please see the details and links below.